haidarknightfury/SpringBeginnings/README.md

 1. Add Readme in each folder to know what each is about
 2. SpringTodoH2 -> persist using entity manager methods
-3. Create New Project -> SpringTodoH2JPA - using spring data jpa and jpa repository
-4. Spring MVCTodoH2 -> configure of servlets including filters and advice + In CopyBooks
+3. Spring MVCTodoH2 -> configure of servlets including filters and advice + In CopyBooks
-5. SpringBootTodoH2JPA -> Use jpa and query dsls
+4. SpringBootTodoH2JPA -> Use jpa(OK) and query dsls

 Date for completion 12/12/2018